bharveyimmediate/support-prototype/_posts/2019-09-10-i-can-see-my-issues-on-my-iphone-but-not-my-ipad.md

 ---
 layout: post
-title: How do I restore my previous purchases?
+title: I can see my issues on my iPhone but not on my iPad
 popular: false
 categories: [ownership, subscriptions]
 ---